OriolAbril/gsoc2019/proposal.md

 ## Why me?

-I am a Bachelor in Physics Engineering and Master in High Energy Physics, Astrophysics and Cosmology.
+I am a Bachelor in Engineering Physics and Master in High Energy Physics, Astrophysics and Cosmology.
 Most of my projects have been related with modelling, and many of them involved Bayesian modelling, generally with emcee.
-I started using ArviZ immediately after discovering its existence because it really helped me with my inference results in many aspects such as storing, plotting or comparing them.
+I started using ArviZ right after discovering it because it really helped me with my inference results in many aspects such as storing, plotting or comparing them.

 ### Development Experience